rileehorowitz/rileehorowitz/README.md

 - ⚡ Fun fact: ...
 -->

-Hello there!
-I'm Rilee Horowitz (he/him), a new student and software developer in Cleveland, Ohio.
+I'm Rilee Horowitz, a new student and software developer in Cleveland, Ohio.